 We strongly encourage you to submit questions, as indicated on the slide here, in the question panel.
 And while we’re generally able to respond to questions while the webinars and progress, we usually wait until the end of the webinar.
 So, please stick around for that.
 That’s always invaluable.
 And if, for some reason, if we’re not able to answer all question due to time constraints, we will post the answers on Senturus.com along with the presentation.

 So, the next slide here, people always ask us, can I get a copy of the presentation?
 The answer is an unqualified.
 Yes.

-It’s available on Senturus.com, if you select the Resources tab and then go to the Resources Library.
+It’s available on Senturus.com, if you select the Resources tab and then go to the Knowledge Center.

 Alternatively, you can click the link that has been already posted in the GoToWebinar control panel.

-And while you’re over there, make sure you bookmark the Resource Library as it has tons of valuable content addressing a wide variety of business analytics topics.
+And while you’re over there, make sure you bookmark the Knowledge Center as it has tons of valuable content addressing a wide variety of business analytics topics.